Maud de Badlesmere

 Note 1

-!Note: Robert FitzPaen appears to have accompanied his close cousins John and William as they relocated to Kent in the mid-13th century.
+!Note: Robert FitzPaen [also recorded as de Northwood and de Baskerville] appears to have accompanied his close cousins John and William as they relocated to Kent in the mid-13th century.
 Like them, he acquired land in the area—most notably within the manor and parish of Whitstable, also called Northwood and Dodeham.
 The naming of the manor “Northwood” likely commemorates their ancestral lands in Shropshire, originally granted through Ysolda’s line.
 Robert’s son Roger FitzPaen married Maud de Badlesmere, who inherited the manor of Whitstable through her father and brother.
 Sir Richard Hawkins, descended from John, later held land in the same area.
 These overlapping inheritances point to a coordinated family settlement, suggesting that additional children or cousins of the Hawkins/Northwood line likely established themselves in Kent at the same time.
 This cluster marks the true origin of the Kentish Northwood name and line.

 !Source: The visitation of Kent : taken in the years 1619-1621, page 202, by John Philipot, Rouge Dragon, Marshal and Deputy to William Camden, Clarenceux., edited Robert Hovenden, F.S.A., London 1989.
 [Public Library of Boston]